 For example, Sigenergy’s SigenStor has an Advertised Capacity of 6kWh while it’s Useable Capcity is 5.8kWh.

 Many Solar Battery Storage solutions are expandable, allowing you to increase your capacity in the future to match changing energy demands.
-This can be an appealing opportunity to ‘dip your toe’ however there is a risk that Solar Battery Storage manufacturers update their products and upgrades to your system may not always be available in the future.
+This can be an appealing opportunity to ‘dip your toe’ however, some Solar Battery Storage manufacturers update their products and cease production of older expansion modules, so bear this in mind if you’re planning future expansion.

 Warranties can be a minefield in any industry and unfortunately, the Solar Battery Storage industry is no exception.
 There’s 3 elements to be aware of in Solar Battery Storage warranties.

-It’s important to note, Warranties are valid for whichever gaurantee is reached first, i.e 10 Years at 80% Capacity OR 3500 cycles.
+It’s important to note, Warranties are valid for whichever gaurantee is reached first, e.g. for Sigenergy it’s 10 Years OR 3500 cycles.

 Use the table below to compare some of the battery systems available on the market.
 This information is for guidance only, it should be very close, so check with our friendly team at Naked Solar, or the manufacturer for latest info before making your final decision.